pavelmaksimov/layers-linter/README.md

 ## Configuration

 Layers Linter uses a TOML configuration file to define your project's architecture.
-By default, it looks for a file named `deps.toml` in the current directory.
+By default, it looks for a file named `layers.toml` in the current directory.

 ### Configuration Format